Episode 168- Learning by Simulation- Flightcoach!

 Listen to us on all the most popular podcast platforms:

-• The beauty of the locals
+• The risks of “Kodak courage”

-• The disadvantage of not being a local
+• The dangers of following a formula

 Mentioned in this show: